daddy-cool/highlogger/README.md

 If enabled a context will be added to every logged message.<br />
 If `json` is disabled the context will be prepended to any message,<br />
-if `json` is enabled it will be added as a seperate key.
+if `json` is enabled it will be added as a separate key.

 Normally the context will be the filename of the log-function caller.
 A custom context can also be set via one of the get-Methods like `getError(context)`